Black Pants and Brown Shoes: Break the Mold!

 The color palette on @theanthology leans towards professional, neutral colors, but they provide great examples of how texture and color can be used to upgrade standard outfits – think twills, alpaca-linen blends, and dark teals and greens.
 The majority of their feed centers around suit jackets and pants, featuring full suit outfits or suit separates, and makes a case for building a capsule collection around a bespoke suit.

 The majority of Soxy’s Instagram feed shows photos from the ankles down, showcasing their most well-known products: socks and shoes.
-The colorful socks are paired with a wide range of pants and shoe styles, introducing bold, stylish combinations that are easy to play with.
+The unique socks are paired with a wide range of pants and shoe styles, introducing bold, stylish combinations that are easy to play with.
 Soxy, for example, will usually pair the patterned socks with the colorful-soled shoes, showing how well the colors go together.
 It’s like looking at the color wheel in action, and is a great place for guys looking to add some pizzazz to their outfit.

 The Instagram account @gentlemenslounge features a variety of looks from professional to dressed down to casual, showcasing the versatility of menswear.
 Their curated feed is a great source of inspiration for color and style, using photos from brands, celebrities and influencers in the men’s fashion field.